 When it comes to dips, there is a certain variety that stands above the rest—cheese dip—and when you have freshly baked pretzels built into the dip?
 Well, let’s just say no other cheese dip can even come close.

-Prepare the pretzels
+Ingredients: For the pretzels

 - In a bowl or stand mixer, combine the warm water, yeast, and sugar.
 Let the mixture sit 5 minutes, or until it starts to foam.